 sture isn't in the right range, this can ruin entire batches of candy, costing you time and money.
-Water activity is closely tied to product texture, making it easy to set specs that relate to important characteristics.
+Water activity is closely tied to product texture, so it’s easy to set specifications that relate to important texture characteristics.

 Just because your product has the right taste and texture when you box it up doesn't mean it will stay that way.

-If you can solve all these problems in your candy, the next challenge is making sure they stay solved.
+Once you’ve solved all these problems in your candy, the next challenge is making sure they stay solved.
 Many quality control instruments are only useful in the lab - they're either too complicated or delicate to use anywhere else.
 AquaLab is different.
 It gives you +/-0.003 aw accuracy no matter where you are.
 The instrument is solid and easy to use, and doesn't require any special training or sample preparation.
 Water activity is as easy to measure on the factory floor as it is in the lab.

 Talk to us about your specific application.
 We can suggest resources that will help you meet your moisture challenges and maximize quality and profit.
 For more information and info about free online courses, call 509-332-5587 or email email@example.com.